Thermodynamics curvature in phase transitions for AdS black hole: Thermodynamic curvature

 \subsection{Some comments}

 For two different options, we obtain two different thermodynamic curvatures $R^{(U)}$ or $R_N$ for the differential relationship of internal energy $dU=TdS-PdV$ as a basic starting point and $R^{(M)}$ for the differential relationship of the mass (or formally analogous to enthalpy) of the AdS black hole $dM=TdS+VdP$ as a basic starting point.
 Physically, the reason for this difference lies largely in which of the pressure and volume we treat as the extensive variable.
+According to IUPAC~\cite{IUPAC}, an intensive quantity is one whose magnitude is independent of the size of the system, whereas an extensive quantity is one whose magnitude is additive for subsystems.
+Pressure is widely considered an intensive property and volume is extensive.
+Almost all textbooks are based on this definition.
+However, in some special situations, there may be a problem of duality between the intensive and extensive quantities.

 In the thermodynamic statistical physics, we investigate the case that two ideal gases of the same pressure and volume merge into a new system.
 Which of the pressure and volume is extensive depends on the ways of merging of the two subsystems.
 If the pressure is kept constant during the merging, the volume of the total system is extensive and additive.
 Conversely if the volume is kept unchanged during the merging, the pressure of the total system is then extensive and additive.

+Another very similar example is the voltage of the battery and the current in the circuit.
+If two batteries are connected in series, then the voltage multiplies and it is like the extensive variable; if two batteries are connected in parallel, then the current multiplies and it is like the extensive variable~\cite{Xu2020b}.

+Moreover, in the textbook~\cite{Horsley1993}, the author write ``If I have some gas in a rigid container, I let half the gas out of the cylinder, then the pressure inside the cylinder will certainly fall and the pressure of the released gas will also be quite different from its initial value.
+Thus the pressure is an extensive property.''